ZachHeick/Project_McNulty/README.md

   * **Inhibitor**: defensive structure located before the nexus, doing no damage to enemies
   * **Nexus**: final defensive structure in a team's base, doing no damage to enemies
   * **Baron, Dragon, and Rift Herald**: neutral objectives located around the game map that teams can kill for in-game stat boosts

+---

+`Project_Notebooks` contains the five notebooks for this project.